stackhpc/stackhpc-kayobe-config/doc/source/operations/upgrading-openstack.rst

 Syncing Release Train artifacts
 -------------------------------

-New :ref:`stackhpc_release_train` content should be synced to the local Pulp server.
+New :ref:`stackhpc-release-train` content should be synced to the local Pulp server.
 This includes host packages (Deb/RPM) and container images.

 .. _sync-rt-package-repos: